Great minds learn through experience

 How many graduates does the firm take and when does the graduate year start?

-We take between 25-30 graduates each year.
+We take up to 20 graduates each year firmwide.
 The graduate year commences in early March.

 Does the firm go directly to market for graduate offers?